Carter Elementary School

 - Percent Eligible For Free Lunch Largest percent of students eligible for free lunch (Top 5%)

-- Carter Elementary School's student population of 402 students has declined by 8% over five school years.
+- Carter Elementary School's student population of 430 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-8|